dprojects/Woodworking/README.md

 # License

 FreeCAD is licensed under LGPL license but **Woodworking workbench is licensed under [MIT](https://github.com/dprojects/Woodworking/blob/master/LICENSE) license, only with the copyright preserved**.
-I can relese Woodworking workbench with any license because I use FreeCAD only as library, only as kernel.
+I can release Woodworking workbench with any license because I use FreeCAD only as library, only as kernel.

 In my opinion, LGPL not allows you to earn from your additional work.
 Anything you change or add to LGPL code need to be licesend under LGPL license as well, so you cannot sell it.
 MIT license supports talented developers and allows them to earn, sell their work based on the MIT project.